-With the Company's exploration focus turned to the Pacific Northwest of North America, it has determined that the Timmins claims are non-core and decided to divest the Timmins claims.
+With the Company's exploration focus turned to British Columbia, Canada and the western United States, it has determined that the Timmins Project is non-core and decided to divest the Timmins Project.
+The Company has entered into an agreement with a private corporation for the sale of all of its interest in the Timmins Project, subject to the satisfaction of certain conditions.